Influential US rock star Don Everly dies at 84 - RFI

 US country rock pioneer Don Everly, who was the surviving half of the Everly Brothers, has died aged 84 after a career delighting fans with a string of hits such as "Bye Bye Love" and "Wake Up Little Susie."

-His death in the music hub of Nashville, Tennessee was announced by the Country Music Hall of Fame, which called him "one of the most talented and impactful artists in popular music history."
+His death Saturday in the music hub of Nashville, Tennessee was announced by the Country Music Hall of Fame, which called him "one of the most talented and impactful artists in popular music history."
+No cause was provided.

 Tributes from the music world were led by Carole King, Roy Orbison Jr and Julian Lennon, who tweeted: "R.I.P.
 Don Of 'The Everly Brothers' who along with his brother Phil, wrote some of the most memorable & classic songs of all time...
 Thank You for the Music."